-This semester, English and Theatre major Xavier Aleman ’20 is gaining professional writing experience at his internship with Hudson Mohawk Magazine, a local news and public affairs radio program on WOOC 105.3 FM.
-He is also participating in a directed study with Artist in Residence David Bunce, receiving one-on-one instruction in the craft of screenwriting and playwriting.
+English and Theatre major Xavier Aleman ’20 is gaining professional writing experience at his internship with Hudson Mohawk Magazine, a local news and public affairs radio program on WOOC 105.3 FM, and he’s participating in a directed study at the Theatre Institute at Sage, receiving one-on-one instruction in the craft of screenwriting and playwriting.

 “At my internship, I set up the script for intros and conclusions to stories, research guests and draft live interview questions.
 I’m interviewing practitioners of traditional crafts, like brewing and blacksmithing, for Reclaiming History segments,” he said.
 In the directed study, he’s revising his original screenplay and even doing a little filming.

 The internship and directed study complement each other, he said.
 “At the radio station, I’m learning how to get people to talk in great detail by asking the right questions.
 If I get a certain reaction in an interview, it helps me understand how I might get that reaction in a screenplay.”